Skip to main content

 Laboratory equipment and items such as refrigerators, freezers, centrifuges, sterilizers, blood counters, photo spectrometers, and similar equipment that may contain or have come into contact with Freon, mercury switches, batteries, or other potentially hazardous substances or chemicals must be marked as “hazardous” on the Surplus Property Request Form, regardless of value.

-Cost center managers are responsible for ensuring that all hazardous materials have been properly removed and that reasonable means have been taken to clean and decontaminate the equipment by removing radioactive, biohazardous, chemical, and any imbedded hazardous materials, all in compliance with applicable laws and regulations.
+Cost Center managers are responsible for ensuring that all hazardous materials have been properly removed and that reasonable means have been taken to clean and decontaminate the equipment by removing radioactive, biohazardous, chemical, and any imbedded hazardous materials, all in compliance with applicable laws and regulations.

 Safety protocols for decontaminating equipment may be sought from Campus Safety & Security.
 An inspection by personnel from the Safety & Security office will validate that proper decontamination and cleaning have been performed prior to authorization of disposal, transfer, or sale of equipment that had contained or been in contact with hazardous materials.